dataluscorp/browser/mobile/android/docs/geckoview/contributor/contributing-to-mc.rst

 list to find something you want to work on.

 -  Once you have your bug, assign it to yourself in Bugzilla.
--  Update your local copy of the firefox codebase to match the current version on the servers to ensure you are working with the most up to date code.
+-  Update your local copy of the datalus codebase to match the current version on the servers to ensure you are working with the most up to date code.